Updated Nov. 13, 2017

 The two guides every business should use are:

 Writers and editors at Fortune 500 corporations and large companies use two style guides.
 And so should entrepreneurs and small business owners.

-These two tools are just as essential for small business owners.
-They lay the foundation for good writing and make communications pieces clear and consistent.
-Clarity and consistency increase credibility.
+Writing style guides lay the foundation for good writing and make communications pieces clear and consistent.
+Clarity and consistency makes content easier to understand and also increases your credibility.
 Credibility builds trust, and trust strengthens your company brand.